jsarchibald/cs50/exercises/week9.md

         return "TODO"
 ```

 For the first `TODO` here, we will be using `request.form.get("status")` to get the value of the `status` field of the submission.
-If that value `is not None` then we should run an `UPDATE` SQL command to change the flight with ID `flight_id` to have status `request.form.get("status")`.
+If that value `is not None` then we should execute an `UPDATE` SQL command to change the flight with ID `flight_id` to have status `request.form.get("status")`.

 For the latter `TODO`, we have to redirect the user to the homepage.
-If we use the `redirect` function, we can do this like this:
+If we use the [`redirect`](https://flask.palletsprojects.com/en/1.1.x/api/#flask.redirect) function, we can do this like this:

 ```python
 return redirect("/")